bakermd86/Fen-s-Star-Trek-Adventures-Ruleset/general/lifepath_wizard.md

 These widgets all work pretty similarly.
 They each have a manual and random mode.
 The manual mode is the green + icon, and the random mode is the blue d20 icon.

-#### Manual Mode
+#### Creating Focuses and Values

 For focuses and values, clicking the manual button will just open a widget where you can input a focus or value, then save it:

 ![](../images/lifepath_manual_value.png)

+#### Selecting or Creating Talents

 Clicking a talent in manual mode will open the talent selection window.
-If the campaign or module records contain talent records they will autopopulate this list.
-The "Requirements Met" filter will only work if the talents have their requirements set correctly (see: here).
+If the campaign or module records contain talent records they will autopopulate this list. **The "Requirements Met" filter will only work if the talents have their requirements set correctly** (see: [here](../record_docs/talents_values_and_focuses#talent-requirements)).
 But the "All Talents" mode will display any and all talent records in the campaign or any loaded modules:

 ![](../images/lifepath_talent_select_window.png)